CLINICAL TRAINING STUDIES

 This study investigates how beliefs in gender roles can impact family planning and career development in college-aged students.
 We look at how awareness and perception of barriers in career development influence the decision-making process, and how coping mechanisms and resiliency may be protective factors in career development.

 This study focuses on the career development of Latinx college-aged individuals.
 Broadly, we aim to understand how culturally specific measures of gender roles and sense of ethnic identity for the Latinx community relate to career related expectations and outcomes.

-This study hopes to determine if participants’ social identities, cultural values, and attachment styles can predict their perceptions of personal authority, experiences of and attitudes towards external authority, and assessments of the group climate.
-Specifically, we investigate individuals’ the perceived group dynamics of the recurrent, short-term, intensive, experiential sessions of group relations conference.
-We explore how differences in relationship style, dimension of social group membership, and worldview orientation may influence perceptions of a single shared group experience.
+Through examination of responses to an experiential group relations conferences, this study investigates how social identities, cultural values, and attachment styles predict participants’ perceptions of personal authority, their experiences of and attitudes towards external authority, and their assessments of group climate.
+This study examines how differences in relationship styles, dimensions of social group membership, and worldview orientations influence the perceptions of a single, shared experience.